KPI Reports explained

 The KPI Dashboard

-Dashboards lend themselves to operational or day to day performance monitoring better than reports.
+Dashboards are better suited for operational or day-to-day performance monitoring than reports.
 By nature, they are designed to be understood at a glance.
-For example, a sales team may create a Sales Dashboard; this would be accessible by the entire team who would 'dip' in and out of the dashboard to see their performance (usually in a league table format) against others.
-These metrics could be the number of wins, calls, or leads.
+For example, a sales team may create a sales dashboard that is accessible to the entire team, allowing members to dip in and out to check their performance-often displayed in a league table format-against others.
+These metrics could include the number of wins, calls, or leads.

 The KPI Report